Unit 5: Mapping the Impact of 100 and 500-year Floods

 Description and Teaching Materials

-HEC-RAS models for multiple reaches are provided here and the instructor can pick one reach for Unit 5 or distribute different data sets to different students.
+HEC-RAS models for multiple reaches are provided here, and the instructor can pick one reach for Unit 5 or distribute different data sets to different students.
 A presentation is provided to give a brief overview of the reaches and the corresponding models.
 The student exercise does not specifically ask for exploring societal impacts by looking at any infrastructure data, but a KMZ file is provided for these sites if the instructor wishes to include this part in the exercise.
 Students can overlay the infrastructure KMZ file with the inundation map in Google Earth to explore the impact of 100- and 500-year inundation on existing infrastructure.
-If the instructor chooses to select another reach relevant to his/her geographic interest, it is important to make sure that there is a stream gauge at that reach for conducting the flood frequency analysis and the HEC-RAS model for the reach is available/created for students to perform the hydraulic simulations.
+If the instructor chooses to select another reach relevant to his/her geographic interest, it is important to make sure that there is a stream gauge at that reach for conducting the flood frequency analysis and that the HEC-RAS model for the reach is available/created for students to perform the hydraulic simulations.

 The student exercise consists of the following four parts: